 SRC/SILC Comments

-Shelly Simmonds from the SILC discussed an effort by individuals throughout the state targeting representatives to get them to visit the centers and learn about their programs.
+Shelly Simmons from the SILC discussed an effort by individuals throughout the state targeting representatives to get them to visit the centers and learn about their programs.
 Currently, there are 59 counties not being served.
 They are asking for $750,000 to begin services.
 She also discussed the SOHOST initiative, which focuses on housing opportunities.

 Chris Moder presented on behalf of the SRC.
 The public hearings will also include a written means via the website to ensure people can provide input without actually attending the hearings.
 Chris expressed his positive impression of the WIOA Convening Conference and the three (3) breakout session for GVRA: Employment through the Eyes of a Client, Employment through the Eyes of a Client and Employment through the eyes of an Employer.
 He mentioned a study that shows a 48 percent lower turnover rate and 34 percent fewer accidents for people with disabilities.